-The MOD is the main specialized authority of the central public administration in the defence.
-The MOD exercises direct control of the National Army and is responsible for the National Army building, development, and combat readiness.
+The MOD is the main specialized authority of the central public administration in the defenceand is responsible for the National Army building, development, and combat readiness.
 It is also responsible for the strategic planning concerning the use of the National Army and for providing appropriate defence capabilities for the national defence.
+The Minister of defence exercises direct control of the National Army through the General Staff of the National Army.